robotics-in-concert/rocon_demos/README.md

 ### Teleoperate Robots

 Select a robot and teleop around.
+Note that only Dangen(TurtleBot) provides camera stream.
+Kobuki and segbot do not have camera stream.

 ```
 # Open up a new terminal